PostHog/posthog.com/contents/handbook/people/team-structure/app-small-teams.md

 2. Quality
 3. Revenue

-## What actions should the product small teams be doing for their area?
+## What actions should the product small teams likely be doing for their area?

 - Each quarter:
   1. Create good quarterly OKRs